 The thing to think about is the worst-case scenario.
 If you’re involved in an accident but your friend chooses not to lodge a claim on your behalf, you could be personally liable for all the costs incurred by those in the not-at-fault vehicles.

 This is why you might want to consider using a car sharing service like Car Next Door instead.
-These programs allow you to use vehicles that aren’t your own but provide you with comprehensive insurance so that you don’t ever have to worry about being involved in these types of situations.
+These programs allow you to use vehicles that aren’t your own but provide you with damage and loss cover so that you don’t ever have to worry about being involved in these types of situations.

 Richard Laycock is an insurance expert at finder.com.au.